pr3sto/vagrant-copy-on-crash/README.md

 # vagrant-state-change-listener
-Vagrant plugin for monitoring vm state changes and executing actions on changes.
+Vagrant plugin for listening vm state changes and executing actions on changes.